casskoev/water-instrument-dashboard/docs/COLLABORATORS.md

 research resources), which is the same content for everyone.

 Your password is stored as a one-way bcrypt hash, not as plaintext, in the deployed application's secrets manager.
-Cas can rotate it but cannot recover the original.
+The research teams can rotate it but cannot recover the original.

 The data files contain anonymous response data only (answer choices and confidence ratings per question).
 They do not contain student names, student